Channel Islands in the Wars of the Three Kingdoms: Beginnings of the conflict on Jersey

 By Vertue of an Order of the Lords and Commons in Parliament, Wee doe hereby authorise and require Mr La Hague, Mr Sammares, Mr Maphant, Mr Bisson, and Mr Herault, Justices of the Peace of the Isle of Jersey, them and every of them joinctly, and severally, by the Counsell and helpe of those of the said Island, who stand well affected to the King and Parliament; to the maintenance of the Protestant Religion, the lawes and liberties of the Kingdome, and priviledges of Parliament, to apprehend the person of Sir Philip Carteret, Knight, Lieftenant Governor of the Island.

 However, he refused to be arrested in the name of Parliament, declaring in March 1643 that "This Island has nothing to doe with Parliament but only to the King in Council".
 From a constitutional perspective this was correct, but de Carteret had made many enemies and they had been pushed towards Parliament by the king's steadfast support for Sir Philippe.
-Much of the island rebelled lead in part by a committee of jurats which had formed a bloc in the States against de Carteret, the Dean of Jersey and also the firebrand Huguenot preacher Pierre d'Assigny then Minister of the Town Church.
-Sir Philippe faced with the militia marching on the town had to flee to Elizabeth Castle while his wife and a son managed to successfully seize the fortress of Mont Orgueil located at the east of the island.
+Much of the island rebelled, led by a committee of jurats who had formed a bloc in the States against de Carteret; the Dean of Jersey; and the firebrand Huguenot preacher, Pierre d'Assigny, then Minister of the Town Church.
+Faced with the militia marching on the town, Sir Phillipe fled to Elizabeth Castle while his wife and a son managed to successfully seize the fortress of Mont Orgueil located at the east of the island.

-The Parliamentarian faction began the construction of works with which to bombard Elizabeth Castle, the yard of the Town Church was converted into an artillery battery.
-Under the instructions of Pierre d'Assigny (Minister of the Town Church) further batteries were constructed on the Town Hill, however the population was becoming increasingly reluctant to cooperate with the Parliamentarian leadership.
+The Parliamentarian faction began the construction of works with which to bombard Elizabeth Castle, and the yard of the Town Church was converted into an artillery battery.
+Under the instructions of Pierre d'Assigny (Minister of the Town Church), further batteries were constructed on the Town Hill.
+However, the population was becoming increasingly reluctant to cooperate with the Parliamentarian leadership.
 Works were also constructed with which to bombard Mont Orgueil Castle.
-Modern cannon were received from England, however these were deployed only at the last minute, and also poorly and had little or no effect on breaking the deadlock.
-The Royalists mounted several skirmishes towards St. Helier and the batteries, however there was very little direct combat in the period most of the fighting being gunnery exchanges at long range with only minimal effect.
+England provided modern cannons, however these were poorly deployed at the last minute and had little or no effect on breaking the deadlock.
+The Royalists mounted several skirmishes towards St. Helier and the batteries, most of which were gunnery exchanges at long range with only minimal effect.